Arctic-Circle-System/datomatic-auto-file-hasher/README.md

 2. [Download](https://github.com/rarenight/datomatic-auto-file-hasher/raw/main/dom-hasher.js) this script to your hard drive (right click + save file).
 3. Open Tampermonkey's Dashboard, drag the script file into it, and press "Install."
 4. Now when datting on DAT-o-MATIC in the Submit File page, drag and drop the file onto the page.
 6. Wait for the hashes to auto-populate on-screen in the first set of fields (e.g. Decrypted).
-This may take a while for large files. **Not compatible with files >2 GB**
+This may take a while for large files. **Not compatible with files >2 GB.**
 7. If you drag a second file onto the screen, hashes will auto-populate on-screen in the second set of fields (e.g. Encrypted).